randrand/testDroid2/README.md

 For example, we can use zipcode/weather as the key/value pair.

-The client sends http request to the server quering the weather for a given zipcode.
-The server queries the NDB datastore with the zipcode as the key and sends back the weather info as JSON objects.
+The client sends http requests to the server quering the weather for a given zipcode.
+The server runs on Google's cloud servers (google app engine).
+It queries a NDB datastore with the zipcode as the key and sends back the weather info as JSON objects.

-The client uses HTTP GET to modify the data stored in the NDB datastore.
-The temperature information is contained in a url.
-Upon receiving the url, the server extracts the information and store the data into the NDB datastore.
+The client can also use HTTP GET to modify the data stored in the NDB datastore.
+The temperature information is contained in an url.
+Upon receiving the url, the server extracts the information and stores the data into the NDB datastore.

 Example usage: